Theta function: Basic example

+Application to elliptic functions

-The most common form of theta function is that occurring in the theory of elliptic functions.
-With respect to one of the complex variables (conventionally called z), a theta function has a property expressing its behavior with respect to the addition of a period of the associated elliptic functions, making it a quasiperiodic function.
-In the abstract theory this quasiperiodicity comes from the cohomology class of a line bundle on a complex torus, a condition of descent.
+Theta functions occur most commonly in the theory of elliptic functions.
+With respect to one of the complex variables $z$, a theta function has a property expressing its behavior with respect to the addition of a period of the associated elliptic functions, making it a quasiperiodic function.
+Abstractly, this quasiperiodicity comes from the cohomology class of a line bundle on a complex torus, a condition of descent.

 One interpretation of theta functions when dealing with the heat equation is that "a theta function is a special function that describes the evolution of temperature on a segment domain subject to certain boundary conditions".

 Throughout this article, $(e^{\pi i\tau})^{\alpha}$ should be interpreted as $e^{\alpha \pi i\tau}$ (in order to resolve issues of choice of branch).

 Jacobi theta function

 There are several closely related functions called Jacobi theta functions, and many different and incompatible systems of notation for them.